nuzcraft/rot.js-tutorial/README.md

 http://www.codingcookies.com/2013/04/01/building-a-roguelike-in-javascript-part-1/
 I've not done *any* research to see if the tutorial goes all the way to the end of a finished game, but regardless, we're gonna take a shot!

+### 2020.02.02
+Today was pretty exciting, we tackled giving one of our enemies some basic ai.
+If we are out of range, they'll wander, but once we're in range, they'll follow us and try to attack.
+I'm also starting to get a bit better at handling git - but I'm not super good at it yet.
+Branches are a bit difficult, so I may need to brush up on how branches and remote stuff works with github.

 ### 2020.01.28
 Heyo!
 Today, we start on part 12, the 'weapons and wearables' section.
 I'm pretty pumped about this.
 Weapons and armor are some of the coolest things in games.